julien-gabard/Snake-Game/README.md

 ## Version history
 #### v0.4.1
 > New font familly.
+>> Not yet finished, there remains the management of the classification when the game is over.
 #### v0.4
 > Addition of a pseudo form for the classification of the score.
 #### v0.3.6